Answering Humanist's Accusations Against the Bible

 The first plague, turning the Nile to blood, was a judgment against Apis, the god of the Nile, Isis, goddess of the Nile, and Khnum, guardian of the Nile.
 The Nile was also believed to be the bloodstream of Osiris, who was reborn each year when the river flooded.
 The river, which formed the basis of daily life and the national economy, was devastated, as millions of fish died in the river and the water was unusable.
 Pharaoh was told, By this you will know that I am the LORD (Exodus 7:17)."

-Here is a list of the ten plagues and the Egyptian gods they targeted:
+The following is a list of the ten plagues and the names of the Egyptian god(s) they targeted::

 The one among the servants of Pharaoh who feared the word of the Lord made his servants and his livestock flee into the houses; but he who paid no regard to the word of the Lord left his servants and his livestock in the field. - Exodus 9:18-21

-God warned them, and those Egyptians who brought their livestock into their houses were not harmed.
-Those who left their livestock in the field, lost their livestock.
+God warned them, and those Egyptians who brought their livestock into their houses saved their livestock.
+Those who left their livestock in the field lost their animals.

 What I find particularly vulgar and sickening is that American Humanists have absolutely no problems with killing babies.
 They do not feel it is morally wrong to kill babies.
-Their web site has a page titled "Resolution on a Woman's Right to Kill Babies." ooops, I used the humanist tactic of using emotion packed language, even if it distorts what they actually said.
-The actual title is: "Resolution on a Woman's Right to Abortion."
-Oh... so I actually didn't distort what they said after all.
+Their web site has a page titled "Resolution on a Woman's Right to Kill Babies."
+Oops, I used the humanist tactic of using emotion packed language, even if it distorts what they actually said.
+The actual title is "Resolution on a Woman's Right to Abortion."
+Oh... so I actually did not distort what they said after all.
 This is about killing babies.

-However, when it comes to the claim that God was killing babies, we'll see that not only was God not killing babies, He was not cruel.
-He even provided a way that anyone who believed Him could be saved.
+However, when it comes to the claim that God was killing Egyptian babies, we will see it is not true.
+God was not targeting babies.
+God was not cruel.
+He even provided a way for anyone who trusted Him to be saved, not just Jews.

-What did God do in Egypt?
+What did God do?
 He killed the firstborn males.
-That includes me.
-As I write this I am 66 years old, and I am the firstborn of my parents.
+That would have included me.
+As I write this I am 69 years old, and I am the firstborn of my parents.
 Do you understand what that means?
-It wasn't babies.
-It was mostly adult males who, if they listened to and obeyed God (if they had joined Israel and did as God commanded), they would not have died.
+It was not babies.
+Mostly adult males died.
+They were warned.
+If they had listened to and obeyed God (if they had joined Israel and did as God commanded), they would not have died.

 Next example: After the Exodus he ordered the Israelites to exterminate the men, women, and children of seven nations and steal their land (Deuteronomy 7:1-2)